culturagovbr/docker-simec/README.md

 If you wanna check something inside your container you can access using the command below:
 ```
-docker exec -it simec bash
+docker exec -it simec-web bash
 ```

 More information [here](https://hub.docker.com/r/culturagovbr/simec)